Windows In-Place Upgrade may remove ZENworks Network Providers - Automated Repair

-Each value contains a comma separated list of installed credential providers and managers.
-The script will detect if the correspond provider DLLs are installed on the system and add them to the list if they are missing from the list.
+Each value contains a comma-separated list of installed credential providers and managers.
+The script will detect if the corresponding provider DLLs are installed on the system and add them to the list if they are missing from the list.
 The ZCM Agent installer will add ZenCredManager and LCredMgr as the first two listed managers in that order and the script will do the same.
 The ZCM Agent installer will also place PBACREDMAN at the end which the script also does.
 If these entries already exist, even if listed in a different order, the script will take no action.

 Note: Windows manages the following key based upon the above values so the script does not:

 Action#7 - Automatic Reboot Sign-On (ARSO) is a feature enabled in Windows 10 1709 or later, which causes all Credential Providers (Both Microsoft and 3rd Party) to be bypassed upon reboot.
-Upon reboot it will restart the previously logged on user's Windows session and lock the screen without calling any of the Network Providers.
+Upon reboot, it will restart the previously logged on user's Windows session and lock the screen without calling any of the Network Providers.
 At this point, entering credentials simply "Unlocks" the running session versus actually logging into Windows.
-This feature needs to be disabled to ensure a true Window Logon Screen is presented to users to Logon to both Microsoft and Non-Microsoft Credential providers upon system restarts.
+This feature needs to be disabled to ensure a true Windows Logon Screen is presented to users to Logon to both Microsoft and Non-Microsoft Credential providers upon system restarts.
 The final action in the script makes sure that ARSO is disabled.

 (Note: The Bundle assumes that Window is installed to C:\Windows.
 If Windows is installed to a different Drive or Folder, most actions will be skipped and may not resolve the registry corruption.
 However, there should not be a further negative impact upon the system due to Action Level system requirements preventing most actions from running.